Spiraling Whitefly Infestation: How to Get Rid of It

 Regular monitoring and assessment of tree health care can help overcome environmental stressors.
 It is more essential when you suspect infested area in your landscape.

-Optimum soil care treatment and tree nutrition to enhance the immune system.
+Optimum soil disease treatment and tree nutrition to enhance the immune system.
 Provide nutrient-rich feeding and fertilizers with the help of an expert arborist.
 So, your trees stay strong and thriving.
 However, adding tons of compost, mulch, fertilizer, & other amendments will not be useful.
 In fact, excess nutrition will harm and damage trees.

 Systematic insecticide and fungicide will also restrict the invasion of spiraling whiteflies.
 The treatment will be absorbed by the roots and transported to the trunk and leaves.
 If there is an outbreak of whiteflies, they will suck insecticide instead of juices and nutrition.
 Thus, you can eliminate infestation at an early stage.
 Application after every 6 months is preferable.
 So, your landscape stays protected from all unwanted invasions.